 For equatorial regions the higher position of the sun means that the mounting angle of the solar modules is now optimal and shadows from buildings and trees will also be reduced.
 This should result in a significant boost of the solar range of the ZolarBike.

-The ZolarBike provides an effective rain protection similar to that an umbrella.
+The ZolarBike provides an effective rain protection similar to that of an umbrella.
 During stronger winds a jacket might still be helpful.
 And against splash water over-shoes are still useful.

 Especially during midday you are protected against direct sunlight.
 This makes a more relaxed bike ride possible and protects you (your eyes) from harmful UV radiation.